 According to How Stuff Works taking showers daily is not good for your skin.
 How?

 The lipids of your skin are swept away whenever you take a shower, especially a hot one.
-Using of harsh soaps of facial wash doesn’t help either.
-This will result in a dry, flaky, and irritated skin.
+Using harsh soaps for facial wash doesn’t help either.
+This will result in dry, flaky, and irritated skin.
 Also, when your skin becomes too dry it will produce more oil that will most likely cause clogged pores.

 “You should wash your face twice a day.
 Once in the morning when you wake up to remove the dirt and bacteria that gathers on your face while you’re sleeping, then again at night to take off makeup and the grime collected throughout the day,” Dr. Jeannette Graf, M.D., assistant clinical professor of dermatology at The Mount Sinai Medical Center informed.

 While hot water may feel divine, it strips your face of its natural oils and leaves it dry.
 Use lukewarm water and a gentle cleanser instead for the naturally moisturized skin.